 Secret tip: Instagram story ads work great at the moment and will drive a lot of traffic to the target page if done right.
 Just make sure to run the campaigns while you are actually streaming!

 This blog post was about establishing an online presence on Twitch and YouTube while expanding your online influence into other areas of the web.

 Keep in mind that websites constantly gain and lose interest and that it’s not unlikely for Instagram, Twitch and other social media platforms to get replaced.
 You have to adapt if this becomes a real scenario and transfer your follower base form one website to another.

 We know, this seems like a lot of information in a very short amount of time but don’t worry, once you really start pursuing this path you’ll learn quickly.
 Please don’t make the mistake of taking this career as a hobby, because it’s not.
-You are building a legitimate business, which takes a lot of time and effort to grow but will eventually bear fruits, if done consistently.
+You are building a legitimate business, which takes a lot of time and effort to grow but will eventually bear fruits if done consistently.

 If you want to know about another way on how to make money playing video games, check the link below.
-You can basically become a game tester and note down bugs, freezing screens and how to make the game better.
+You can basically become a game tester and note down bugs, freezing screens, and how to make the game better.

-Companies like Rockstar, Nintendo and Valve are paying good amounts of money to 'average gamers' for testing out their new games and participating in a survey.
+Companies like Rockstar, Nintendo, and Valve are paying good amounts of money to 'average gamers' for testing out their new games and participating in a survey.

-Nowadays, designers provide for extremely detailed designing that puts apart their creation from the old and standard straps.
+Nowadays, designers provide for extremely detailed design that puts apart their creation from the old and standard straps.
 Our Peak Design Camera Straps mean a beautiful amalgamation of color and design, which should be both subtle yet eye-catching.
 They are scratch and abrasion resistant to assure that the beauty does not fade away with regular use and wash.

 If you want to learn more about the hidden meaning behind them, head over to the fitting blog post 👌🏻